Islandora/documentation/docs/contributing/docs_style_guide.md

 - Use `-` instead of `*` for bulleted lists.
 - Upload images to the 'assets' folder and reference them from there.
    -- For file name, use underscores between words and prefix all file names with the page name, e.g. context_display_hints.jpg for the image showing how to set display hints in the context menu.
-- Use the [Admonition syntax](https://squidfunk.github.io/mkdocs-material/reference/admonitions/) to create notes like this:
+- Use the [Admonition syntax](https://squidfunk.github.io/mkdocs-material/reference/admonitions/) to create notes like this (four-space indent required):

 _Example:_

 ```
 !!! note "Helpful Tip"
     I am a helpful tip!
 ```

 _Result:_

 !!! note "Helpful Tip"
     I am a helpful tip!

 ## Don'ts